dialpad/dialtone-legacy/docs/components/index.md

 ---
 title: Components
-desc: Reusable components solving the most common UI needs, designed and built to be combined into UI patterns.
+desc: Reusable components solving common UI needs, designed and built to be assembled in countless combinations.
 no_preview: true
 prev:
   text: Spacing system